chordify/redis-schema/README.md

 that contains some fields alongside another couple of records, which themselves contain arbitrarily nested maps and lists of further records.

-Redis does not support such arbitrary nesting.
+Redis does not support such arbitrary nesting and being able to access and manipulate the inner structures like you would a top-level one (e.g. increment a counter deep in the structure).
 However, we can often work around this limitation by distributing the datastructure over a number of separate Redis keys.
 For example, consider a case where each visitor should be associated with the number of visits, the number of clicks, and the set of their favourite songs.
 Here we can keep the visits+clicks in one record reference per visitor, and the set of favourites